AMSAT NEWS SERVICE ANS-031

 ARISS Operations Situation

-Thursday, January 28., 2021 Frank Bauer, KA3HDO, ARISS-USA Executive Director issued the
+Thursday, January 28., 2021 Frank Bauer, KA3HDO, ARISS-USA Executive Director issued the following statement.

 "Today was a tough one for ARISS.
 Let me explain.